-Collisions with underinsured or uninsured drivers can leave victims with few options for recovering compensation for their injuries and property damage.
+Collisions with underinsured or uninsured drivers can leave victims with few options for recovering compensation for their personal injuries and property damage.
 However, the right Atlanta insurance attorney can make a huge difference in the outcome of these cases.
 At ChancoShiffer P.C., our attorneys understand how to stack insurance policies to make sure you have coverage for any damages that result from uninsured driver accidents.
 Schedule a free review of your legal options today to learn how we can help.

 For information on commercial vehicle accidents, visit out Atlanta car accident attorney page to learn the difference in submitting a claim and what our firm can do for you.

 Sometimes, accidents happen with a driver who is uninsured or underinsured.
 In these cases, you will rely on your own insurance coverage to compensate for your medical bills and other expenses.
 The following policies may be relevant in your case: